rnburn/bbai/doc/objective-bayesian-inference.md

 > stressing the formal definition of a p value while warning against its
 > misinterpretation–has simply been an abysmal failure. [[16](https://hannig.cloudapps.unc.edu/STOR654/handouts/SellkeBayarriBerger2001.pdf)]

-In this post, we’ll look closer at how priors for objective Bayesian analysis can be justified by matching coverage; and we’ll reexamine the problems Bayes and Laplace studied to see how they might be approached with a more modern methodology.

 # Priors and Frequentist Matching
 The idea of matching priors intuitively aligns with how we might think about probability in the absence of prior knowledge.
 We can think of the frequentist